-Banku is a Ghanaian cuisine served with palm nut soup, groundnut soup, okra soup/stew, pepper sauce with fish and at times with light soup.
-Banku is served in homes, bars and restaurants.
-A well cooked banku can last for at least three days, a reason for being families’ favorite.
-Also, it is cost effective, and easy to cook though it takes time and a little work.
+Banku is Ghanaian cuisine served with palm nut soup, groundnut soup, okra soup/stew, pepper sauce with fish, and at times with light soup.
+Banku is served in homes, bars, and restaurants.
+A well-cooked banku can last for at least three days, a reason for being families’ favorite.
+Also, it is cost-effective, and easy to cook though it takes time and a little work.

-Mix 2 cups of cassava and 3 cups of corn dough in a saucepan/pot, add 1 teaspoon of salt to the mixture.
-Stir mixture with spatula on fire until it boils and becomes dough.
+Mix 2 cups of cassava and 3 cups of corn dough in a saucepan/pot, and add 1 teaspoon of salt to the mixture.
+Stir the mixture with a spatula on fire until it boils and becomes a dough.
 Add water, cover to boil, then, knead to make it smooth and soft.

 Yield: 11 servings

 Prep Time: 0 hours 46 mins

 |Unit||Image of item|

 - Mix cassava dough with water in a saucepan or pot and strain out the lumps if it’s not well grinded

 - Add corn dough to the mixed cassava and mix well until there’s no lump